 I like to set myself up for success right after Christmas by making lists of who sent me Christmas cards, organizing my decor, making notes of what I wanted to do differently the next year, and things like that.
 I also like to start really planning around July.
 Seems very early but it really helps to avoid feeling stressed and rushed.

 When you plan early you can tackle bite-sized pieces instead of having a really long to-do list closer to the day.
 It also means your budget takes less of a hit at one time and you have more time to shop for sales.

 I have even seen some Christmas decor starting to pop up in some shops.
 I know that can seem crazy but it does make it nice for planning ahead.
 I know I look forward to Hallmark’s Christmas preview every year.
 We already bought a couple of ornaments.

-- Remember what’s important to you and your family.
 A meaningful holiday is what’s really important.
 Sit down with your family and talk about what you liked the year before and what you didn’t.
 Start planning ways you will make the holidays memorable and more meaningful.

 More Christmas Resources

 - A Stress-Free Christmas: A Complete How-To Guide– Check out my ebook full of everything you need to know about having a stress-free Christmas.

 - Christmas Planner– The best way to get organized is by using my Christmas planner to keep track of everything important.